Skip to content

 diagram

 These services are distributed across multiple docker hosts and various VMs on Jetstream-Cloud.
 They mainly communicate through REST APIs and/or AMQP message bus.
-All external web traffics are proxied through our API proxy (nginx).
-Our infrastructure also includes monitoring and operational services which are not included in the above diagram.
+All external web traffic is proxied through our API proxy (nginx).
+Our infrastructure also includes monitoring and operational services (not included in the diagram).

 Amaretti

-Amaretti is another major service group that handles orchestration of tasks(jobs) and workflows on various computing resources.
-Amaretti is what we call "meta" orchestration service, meaning it sits on top of various local batch scheduling systems such as PBS, CondorHT, and slurm to handle the actual job executions on the remove computing resources.
-Amaretti simply orchestrates and monitors these heterogenesous computing resources and abstracts various common operations requested by our users.
+Amaretti is another major service group that handles the orchestration of tasks(jobs) and workflows on various computing resources.
+Amaretti is what we call a "meta" orchestration service, meaning it sits on top of various local batch scheduling systems such as PBS, CondorHT, and Slurm to handle the actual job executions on the remote computing resources.
+Amaretti simply orchestrates and monitors these heterogeneous computing resources and abstracts various common operations requested by our users.

 Authentication

-We have developed a simple authentication service which maintains user information and allows them to signup / signin and issue JWT token that can be statelessly authenticated by other services.
+We have developed a simple authentication service that maintains user information and allows them to signup / signin and issue JWT token that can be statelessly authenticated by other services.

 AMQP / Event